dhsorens/FinCert/README.md

 # FinCert: Formal Tools for Specifying Financial Smart Contracts

-Financial smart contracts are *risk- and property-dense* and can be difficult to specify correctly.
-Indeed, practitioners of formal verification often say that writing a good specification is the hardest part of formal verification, as efforts of formal verification can be rendered null if the specification is incorrect.
+Financial smart contracts (DeFi contracts) are *risk- and property-dense* and can be difficult to specify correctly.
+Indeed, practitioners of formal verification often say that writing a good specification is the hardest part of formal verification.
+Furthermore, efforts of formal verification can be rendered null if the specification is incorrect.

 This is an experimental repository whose aim is to develop formal tools with which we can better specify and verify financial smart contracts.